google/flax/docs/flip/2434-general-metadata.md

 By defining an abstract base class for this box, the API does not need to be aware of the specifics of the metadata that is tracked.
 This should make the API future proof and modular.

-The ``add_axis`` and ``remove_axis`` callback return an instance of their own type instead of mutating in-place.
+The ``add_axis`` and ``remove_axis`` method return an instance of their own type instead of mutating in-place.
 Typically, an implementation would be a ``flax.struct.PyTreeNode`` because the box should still be a valid JAX value and must therefore be handled by the PyTree API.
 Calling ``jax.tree_map`` on a boxed value will simply map over the value in the box.
 The lifted transforms that need to handle metadata will call ``jax.tree_map(..., is_leaf=lambda x: isinstance(x, AxisMetadata))`` to find the AxisMetadata instances within a PyTree.

 Advantages of the boxing approach:
 1. Boxing can be used outside of Flax and metadata is automatically "inherited".
-For example, the compiler state will have the same partitioning spec as the parameters, because the state is initialized using a ``jax.tree_map`` over the boxed parameters.
+For example, the optimizer state will have the same partitioning spec as the parameters, because the state is initialized using a ``jax.tree_map`` over the boxed parameters.
 2. Boxes are composable.
 3. Boxing avoids string manipulation and generally avoids having to handle additional auxilary collections like "param_axes" in the current